Hamburger

 Corporate subsidiary (Corporation form rather than flow-through form)

-Typically, a corporation’s shareholders must approve, by special resolution, any amendments to the articles of incorporation.
-Some changes to the articles give rise to a mandatory vote of shareholders or even a separate class vote.
-Some changes to the articles also give rise to an appraisal right.
+Typically, a corporation’s shareholders must approve, by way of a special resolution, any amendments to the articles of incorporation.
+Some changes to the articles require a a mandatory vote of shareholders or even a separate class vote.
+Some changes to the articles require an appraisal right.

 Chile